Australian AG Porter denies rape accusation, won't resign

 The woman has not been named.
 Police are preparing evidence to help a coroner determine the cause of her death.

-The case has added to intensifying into attitudes toward sexual harassment and violence in Parliament after a staffer made an unrelated allegation two weeks ago that she had been raped by a senior colleague in a minister's office.
+The case has added to intensifying scrutiny of attitudes toward sexual harassment and violence in Parliament after a staffer made an unrelated allegation two weeks ago that she had been raped by a senior colleague in a minister's office.

+The government notified Parliament House staff in an email this week of a new confidential complaints hotline for the reporting of serious workplace incidents.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.